anthonylangsworth/EDMFAT/doc/releasing.md

 ## Prerequisites

-1. For MSI installs, download the latest version of the [WiX Toolset](https://wixtoolset.org/releases/), currently from [NuGet](https://www.nuget.org/packages/wix).
+1. Download the latest version of the [WiX Toolset](https://wixtoolset.org/releases/) using `dotnet tool install --global wix`.
-2. Install the WiX UI extension using `wix extension add -g WixToolset.UI.wixext`.
+2. Install the WiX UI extension using `wix extension add -g WixToolset.UI.wixext/4.0.4`.
-4. (Optional) Have `signtool.exe` in the PATH and the correct digitial certificate in an accessible certificate store.
+4. (Optional) Have `signtool.exe` in the PATH and the correct digital certificate in an accessible certificate store.

 ## Process